 Please note that there is a twenty-day statutory appeal period that applies to all applications.
 Information sheets titled Procedure to Appeal a Minor Variance/Permission Decision and Procedure to Appeal a Consent/Severance Decision are available at the hearing location and accompany specific decisions when they are sent out.
 It is imperative that your notice of appeal is filed no later than the last date of appeal noted on the written decision.

-a) Appeal: If an appeal is filed, the matter will be forwarded to the Ontario Municipal Board for their processing.
-Once the appeal is filed, all further communications regarding the appeal must be directed to and come directly from the Ontario Municipal Board.
-Should you wish to be notified by the Ontario Municipal Board of a hearing, you must submit a written request for a copy of the decision of the Committee of Adjustment to the Secretary Treasurer no later than the last date of the statutory appeal period.
+Appeal: If an appeal is filed, the matter will be forwarded to the Ontario Municipal Board for their processing.
+Once the appeal is filed, all further communications regarding the appeal must be directed to and come directly from the Local Planning Appeal Tribunal.
+Should you wish to be notified by the Local Planning Appeal Tribunal of a hearing, you must submit a written request for a copy of the decision of the Committee of Adjustment to the Secretary Treasurer no later than the last date of the statutory appeal period.

 If a further explanation of any of the above is required, contact the Office of the Secretary-Treasurer at the number below.
 Please provide either the file number or address of the subject property when making any inquiries.